Drain Survey Cost

 - Do they have public liability insurance?
 This helps protect you in case of property damage or injury during the job.
 Ask to see proof before work starts.

 - What is included in the quote?
-Some companies will clear minor blockages free of charge while carrying out the survey, whereas others will charge extra, so ensure when comparing quotes you are doing so on a like for like basis.
+Some companies will clear minor blockages free of charge while carrying out the survey, whereas others will charge extra, so ensure when comparing quotes you are doing so on a like-for-like basis.